Ugurmustafa97/feeding-assistant-robot-v2/README.md

 ![alt text](https://github.com/Ugurmustafa97/feeding-assistant-robot-v2/blob/main/images/camera-place.PNG)

-Here are the basic workflow of the system:
+Here is the basic workflow of the system:

 1. System opens.
 2. Robot arm moves to a position to look at the eyes of the user.